 General: Clinical experience with ZOLOFT in patients with certain concomitant systemic illnesses is limited.
 Caution is advisable in using ZOLOFT in patients with diseases or conditions that could affect metabolism or hemodynamic responses.

 In clinical development programs, ZOLOFT (sertraline hydrochloride) has been evaluated in 1902 subjects with depression.
-The most commonly observed adverse events associated with the use of ZOLOFT were: gastrointestinal complaints; including nausea, diarrhea/loose stools and dyspepsia; male sexual dysfunction (primarily ejaculatory delay); insomnia and somnolence; tremor; increased sweating and dry mouth; and dizziness.
+The most commonly observed adverse events associated with the use of ZOLOFT were: gastrointestinal complaints; including nausea, diarrhea/loose stools and dyspepsia; male sexual dysfunction (primarily ejaculatory delay) (see PRECAUTIONS); insomnia and somnolence; tremor; increased sweating and dry mouth; and dizziness.
 In the fixed dose placebo controlled study, the overall incidence of side effects was dose related with a majority occurring in the patients treated with 200 mg dose.

 The discontinuation rate due to adverse events was 15% in 2710 subjects who received ZOLOFT in premarketing multiple dose clinical trials.
 The more common events (reported by at least 1% of subjects) associated with discontinuation included agitation, insomnia, male sexual dysfunction (primarily ejaculatory delay), somnolence, dizziness, headache, tremor, anorexia, diarrhea/loose stools, nausea and fatigue.Table 1 enumerates adverse events that occurred at a frequency of 1% or more among ZOLOFT patients who participated in controlled trials comparing titrated ZOLOFT with placebo for depression in adults.

 Centr. & Periph.
 Nerv.
 System Disorders

 Metabolic and Nutritional Disorders

 Musculo-Skeletal System Disorders